FazeNCode/my-notes/Windows/Commands/Network.md

 <h3> NETWORK </h3>

-To list detail information about the network
+List detailed information about the network
 ```
 ipconfig /all
 ```